Unconditional Love In Action: Cherishing Your Child

 Cherishing our babies is natural, if we listen to our instincts.
-It is our secret weapon, the nourishment that helps them grow inside, the source of self esteem, the foundation on which their ability to love and be loved rests.
+It is our secret weapon, the nourishment that helps them grow inside, the source of their self esteem, the predictor of their ability to love and be loved.

-This expectation of being loved is what allows our children to learn so quickly, to risk bumps and scrapes and hurt feelings: the security of knowing that someone who adores them is watching out for them, supporting their growth.
-Cherishment is the security of unconditional love.
+The expectation of this unconditional love is what allows our children to learn so quickly.
+The security of knowing that someone who adores them is watching out for them, supporting their growth, allows them to risk bumps and scrapes, disappointment and heartbreak.

-For the parent, cherishing is reveling in being this baby’s parent, being grateful even in the middle of diapers and sleeplessness and colic that this baby was sent to these arms.
+For the parent, to cherish is to revel in being this baby’s parent, to be grateful even in the middle of diapers and sleeplessness and colic that this baby was sent to these arms.

 But if we have not been cherished ourselves, cherishing can be challenging.
 When we have been frustrated in our attempts to love and be loved, we may find it difficult to revel in our new baby.
 We may find ourselves annoyed rather than delighted by her need for our attention, angry rather than sympathetic when he howls.
 We may avert our eyes from her adoring gaze.
 We may become uncomfortable when engaged in reciprocal play with our baby and interrupt it without really noticing what we are doing, or even our discomfort.

 Often, parents who have not been cherished themselves are envious of the attention the baby receives from others.
-These parents may insist that the baby adapt to their needs, by, for instance, refusing to adequately babyproof and then becoming angry when the baby persistently attempts to explore the VCR or the stack of magazines.
+These parents may insist that the baby adapt to their needs, by, for instance, refusing to adequately babyproof and then becoming angry when the baby persistently attempts to explore the dog's water bowl.

 And for the baby, what happens when this need to cherish and be cherished is frustrated?
-Frustration, of course, is anger.
+Frustration, of course, is a form of anger.
 Lack of being cherished creates an angry child.

-Some parents are conditionally accepting.
-They might adore the baby, for instance, but find it difficult to deal with her when she's angry.
+Most parents try to cherish their child, but we are all hostage to our own scar tissue, which means there are limits on our ability to cherish.
+Instead of unconditional love, we may offer conditional acceptance.
+A parent might adore the baby, for instance, but find it difficult to deal with her when she's angry.
 What happens?
 The baby simply rejects the parts of herself that haven't been accepted.
 The ability to love herself is compromised, shadowed with self hatred; she is not, after all, good enough to evoke what she needs and wants most: cherishing.
 As she rejects parts of herself, her emotional growth is compromised.
-(See the Attachment Research for more about the Resistant-ambivalent response.)
+(See the Attachment Research for more about the Resistant-ambivalent response to conditional parenting.)

 The need for cherishing, like all survival needs, doesn’t vanish when thwarted.
 It goes deep underground.
 We defend ourselves against this dangerous need that would make us vulnerable; we ward it off with anger, which eventually turns into bitterness.

-In extreme cases, the hope of being loved becomes too painful, and the child defends against it by consciously expecting rejection.
+In extreme cases, the hope of being loved becomes too painful, and the child defends against his broken heart by consciously expecting rejection.
 We all know these children, who become experts at soliciting dislike.
-In very extreme cases, these can become the kids who are capable, one day, of taking a gun to school and opening fire.
+In the most extreme cases, these can become the kids who are capable, one day, of taking a gun to school and opening fire.
 The famous researcher Rene Spitz said it most succinctly: